Introduction

 Project Motivations

-Every decision we make has a trade-off in some way.
-Work is no different.
-When deciding your set-up, I always advise clients to look at their wider life goals and where they want to be spending their time, both in and out of work.
+When deciding on your set-up, I always advise clients to look at their wider life goals and where they want to be spending their time, both in and out of work.

 • Find energising work: When work truly energises you, you show up more fully in all areas of life.
 After some restorative time off from my previous job, I reflected deeply on where I found my energy and how I wanted to sustain it going forward.

 • Psychological stability: Always a saver, I could have taken more time off financially.
 Yet I missed the routine and structure of work, plus the sense of contributing to a greater purpose.
-With new intentions, boundaries, and a clear place for work in my identity, I felt ready and actively wanted to work again .
+With new intentions, boundaries, and a clear place for work in my identity, I felt ready and actively wanted to work again.

 Preparation & Research

 In preparation for starting the job hunt again, the first thing I did was take stock.
-What were my biggest assets I could bring to my own job hunt?
+What were my biggest assets that I could bring to my own job hunt?
+For me, my top five were:

-• My network: Having run an online community platform for three years, helping hundreds change careers, I had vast knowledge of industries, sectors, and contacts to explore work styles.
+• My network: Having run an online community platform for three years, helping hundreds to change careers, I had vast knowledge of industries, sectors, and contacts to explore work styles.

 • Creativity: Tailoring outside-the-box applications is something I love.
 As a career mentor, this helps clients stand out and signal genuine interest.